swentel/indieweb/README.md

 - indieweb-send-webmentions: handles the queue for sending webmentions.
 - indieweb-process-webmentions: process the webmention received on the internal endpoint
 - indieweb-replace-avatar: replaces author avatars in webmentions
-- indieweb-external-auth-map: maps an existing user account with a domain.
+- indieweb-external-auth-map: maps an existing user account with a domain
-- indieweb-microsub-fetch-items: fetch items for the built-in microsub server.
+- indieweb-microsub-fetch-items: fetch items for the built-in microsub server
 - indieweb-fetch-post-contexts: fetches context for a post
 - indieweb-websub-publish: sends a request to the configured hub
 - indieweb-websub-resubscribe: resubscribes your websub subscriptions
+- indieweb-websub-notifications: handles the notifications from hubs

 ## Hooks